 The outcomes that you typically get from a mock trial are:

 - A live dress rehearsal of your opening – see how the jurors respond to you and the presentation of your case.

 - A live dress rehearsal of direct and cross examination of your key witnesses – you will receive important feedback about demeanor, wardrobe, tone, credibility, and competence directly from the jurors.
 Since jurors are giving the feedback, it takes you out of the unenviable position of criticizing your own client and keeps you in a helping role while you coach them for trial.

 - Witness ratings – the jurors assist you in deciding who your strong and weak witnesses may be and in which order to put them up.

-- A much more accurate view of your damages – with a much more detailed view of your case, mock jurors can come much closer than focus groups in predicting a range of the eventual jury award.
+- A much more accurate view of your damages – with a much more detailed view of your case, mock jurors can come much closer than focus group members in predicting a range of the eventual jury award.

 - The relative strength of the issues presented – issues will emerge from surveys and deliberations.
 The issues most important to the jurors tend to appear first, while smaller issues pop up here and there.

-- Assisting in client management – present this to your client for managing their expectations and guiding decisions regarding settlement, trial strategies, and generally what it will be like in the courtroom if the case goes forward.
+- Assisting in client management – client expectations need a kick in the pants sometimes.
+Mock trials help guide decisions regarding settlement, trial strategies, and generally what they will face in the courtroom if the case goes forward.

 - Confirmation of your juror profile for voir dire – see if the profile you had developed from the focus groups holds true under these conditions or if the juror profile needs to be adjusted for trial.